raj-julha/powershell-snippets/regex-named-groups-pscustomobjects.md

+# TODO
+- Add a sample of variable substitution inside a multiline here document, may while generating a simple XML or building a long SQL statement

 # Named Groups and PSCustomObjects

 ## Create Test Files
-Create test files in file systen or a couple of files with content that will be anlysed with Select-String
+Create test files in file system or a couple of files with content that will be anlysed with Select-String

 ## Create Regex with Named groups

 Include group within a group

-## SHow Outcome
+## Show Outcome

 Show output as CSV etc